Blog | 14 Nov 2022

 This is the second in a series of articles by Oxford Economics that will be released in the run up to the launch of our report, undertaken in conjunction with Arup, on the Green Economy.
 In the third post, we will explore the broader macroeconomic implications of our 2050 projection — who will pay for the climate transition?

-If you would like to receive a copy of the full paper when it’s launched
+If you would like to read the full paper

 click on the button below